Clear Linux* OS on Microsoft Hyper-V*¶

 - Install Hyper-V on the appropriate Windows operating system:

 - Configure the appropriate virtual networking in Hyper-V:

 Verify and extract the image using these instructions: Download, verify, and decompress a Clear Linux* OS image.

 Open the Hyper-V Manager from the Start menu.

 Figure 1: Hyper-V Manager from the Start menu

-Create a New Virtual Machine by clicking the Action menu and selecting the New submenu, and selecting Virtual Machine….
+Create a New Virtual Machine by clicking the Action menu, then selecting New and Virtual Machine….

 Figure 2: New Virtual Machine in Hyper-V Manager